-- Zoom out: Zooms out to the original resolution in both, the X and Y axis. - Enable/Disable Legend: Add the legend listing the used devices to the chart area as shown above. - Enable/Disable Marker: Add the marker to display the measurement value at a chosen single time point next to the chart. - Zoom Selection: Zoom into a ROI by selecting the area.
+- Zoom out: Zooms out to the original resolution in both, the X and Y axis. - Zoom out Y-axis: Zooms out to the original resolution in the Y axis only. - Enable/Disable Legend: Add the legend listing the used devices to the chart area as shown above. - Enable/Disable Marker: Add the marker to display the measurement value at a chosen single time point next to the chart. - Zoom Selection: Zoom into a ROI by selecting the area.
 The user can then move a window of the size of the ROI through the whole chart area.